SymfonyCasts/api-platform3/sfcasts/dragon-treasure-write.md

 One interesting thing about the `DragonTreasure` entity is that it has a constructor argument: the *name*.
-And we *don't* have a `setName()` method: the only way to it is through the constructor.
+And we *don't* have a `setName()` method: the only way to set it is through the constructor.
 So, to transfer the `name` from the `$dto` *onto* the entity, pass it to the constructor.

 Two quick notes about this.
-Yes, this means that you can't *change* the name of an existing treasure in your API.
-And that's expected: if we've written our `DragonTreasure` without a `setName()` method, then we're intending for the name to be set one and never changed.
-Second, this is the *one* case where we *do* populate a *bit* of data from `load()`.
-We normally save that work for `populate()`, but it can't be avoided here and that's ok.
+Yes, this means that you can't *change* the name of an existing treasure via the API.
+And that's expected: if we've written our `DragonTreasure` without a `setName()` method, then we're intending for the name to be set once and never changed.
+Second, this is the *one* case where we *do* populate a *bit* of data inside `load()`.
+We normally save that work for `populate()`, but it can't be avoided here, and that's ok.

 Head down to `populate()` and start with the same code from `load()`.
 Also add `$entity = $to`... and one more `assert()` that `$entity instanceof DragonTreasure`.
-Then.. just say `TODO` for a moment.
+Just say `TODO` for a moment.

-Ok, I want to see if our mapper is at least being called.
+I want to make sure our mapper is at least being called.
 Earlier, when we ran the test, it executed *three* tests that match the name.
-So let's make the method a but more unique.
+So let's make the method a bit more unique.
 This is called `testPostToCreateTreasure()` and it uses the normal login mechanism, so add `WithLogin` at the end.
-If we run the test with the new name:
+When we run the test with the new name:

 ```terminal-silent
 symfony php bin/phpunit --filter=testPostToCreateTreasureWithLogin
 ```

-Okay!
-We get a 500 error!
-Let's see what's going on?
+A 500 error!
+Let's see what's going on.
 Okay, good!
 We got further!
 It's *now* exploding when it hits the *database*.
 So it *is* trying to save, and it's complaining because `owner_id` is null.